-CRIT TERIA FOR DESIGNATION: The ⊠ historic resource satisfies the following criteria for des (a) Has significant character, interest or value as p characteristics of the City, Commonwealth or National Significant in the past; or, part of the development, heritage or cultural (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterize (d) Embodies distinguishing characteristics of an a (e) Is the work of a designer, architect, landscape has significantly influenced the historical, architect architectural style or engineering specimen; or, architect or designer, or engineer whose work innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information(j) Exemplifies the cultural, political, economic, so 8.
+CRIT TERIA FOR DESIGNATION: The ⊠ historic resource satisfies the following criteria for des (a) Has significant character, interest or value as p characteristics of the City, Commonwealth or National Significant in the past; or, part of the development, heritage or cultural (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterize (d) Embodies distinguishing characteristics of an a (e) Is the work of a designer, architect, landscape has significantly influenced the historical, architect architectural style or engineering specimen; or, architect or designer, or engineer whose work innovation; or, according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or 8.
 M IAJOR BIBLIOGRAPHICAL REFERENCES Please attach a bibliography.
 9. N OMINATOR Orga anization: University City Historical Society Auth nor: Oscar Beisert, Architectural Historian Keeping Society of Philadelphia Date: 12 October 2021 Add ress: 1315 Walnut Street, Suite 320 Philadelphia, Pennsylvania 19107 Telephone: 717.602.5002 Email: keeper@keepingphiladelphia.org Nom ninator \square is \square is not the property owner.
 PHC Use Only Date e of Receipt: 10/13/2021 \boxtimes C Correct-Complete Date: October 28, 2021 Date e of Notice Issuance: October 28, 2021 Prop perty Owner at Time of Notice: Name: Miron Poplar Realty LP Address: 4400 W. Girard Ave.
 City: Philadelphia State: PA Postal Code: 19104 Date e(s) Reviewed by the Committee on Historic Designat ion: Date e(s) Reviewed by the Historical Commission: Date e of Final Action: Designated Rejected 12/7/18